-B. Open Issues and Challenges
+2.2 Open Issues and Challenges

 Despite the richness of the models proposed for organizations of agents situated in computational environments, many aspects are still under discussion and have still to converge in a shared perspective between the different research lines.
-This variety of approaches have been dealt with separately in current programming approaches, each forming a different piece of a global view, with few consideration for how they could fit all together.
+In the literature, this variety of approaches have been dealt with separately, each forming a different piece of a global view, with few consideration for how they could fit all together.
+On these basis, we here enlighten a series of current issues and challenges which our approach, described later on, is going to face with.

-Typically interactions are based on a sub-agentive level, and are founded on protocols and mechanisms, instead on being based on the effective capabilities and functionalities exhibited by the entities involved in the whole system.
+Agents/Organisations/Environments Interactions Typically interactions are based on a sub-agentive level, and are founded on protocols and mechanisms, instead on being based on the effective capabilities and functionalities exhibited by the entities involved in the whole system.
 Different approaches are provided for the interaction model between environment, agents and their organizations.
 Besides, there is not a clear vision on how environment and organizational entities should support agents in their native capabilities, as for instance the ones related to action and perception.

-The computational treatments of goals clashes different approaches once they are referred to agents and their subjective goals, and when they are related to organizations and their global goals.
+Grounding Goals The computational treatments of goals clashes different approaches once they are referred to agents and their subjective goals, and when they are related to organizations and their global goals.
 For instance, approaches as MASQ, ORA4MAS describe in a rather abstract terms (i) how the subjective and global goals should be fulfilled in practice; (ii) which brute state has to be reached in order to consider a goal as achieved.
 By considering environments explicitly, either agents and organizations should be able to ground goals to actual environment configurations, thus recognizing the fulfillment of their objectives once the pursued goals have been reached in practice (this approach is adopted, for instance, in [5]).
 Other approaches, as for instance ORA4MAS [11], do not assume organizations able to automatically detect the fulfillment of global goals in terms of environment configurations.

-As for goals, a weak support is provided for grounding norms in concrete application domains, thus allowing to establish how and when a norm has been fulfilled or violated.
-Furthermore few approachess manage norm lifecycle with respect to distributed and (highly) dynamic environments.
+Grounding Norms As for goals, a weak support is provided for grounding norms in concrete application domains, thus allowing to establish how and when a norm has been fulfilled or violated.
+Furthermore few studies have been addressed at managing norm lifecycle with respect to distributed and (highly) dynamic environments.
 No agreement is then established on which kind of monitoring and sanctioning mechanisms must be adopted.
-Some approaches envisage the role of organizational/staff agents [4], other approaches propose the sole automatic regulation provided by a programmable infrastructure [5], [20].
+Some approaches envisage the role of organizational/staff agents [4], other approaches propose the sole automatic regulation provided by a programmable infrastructure [5, 20].

-Different solutions are provided for defining agent capabilities, namely which grade of awareness is required for agents to exploit the functionalities provided by the organizational and environmental resources.
+Agent Awareness It is not clear which kind of capability, and which grade of awareness, is required for agents to exploit the functionalities provided by the (situated) entities embedding organizational and environmental resources.
 Related to organizations, some approaches propose agents able to automatically internalize organizational specifications (i.e. MASQ, "normative objects"), other approaches, as (ORA4MAS and SEI) assume agents' awareness to be encoded at a programming level.

-Finally, few approaches account technological integration, for instance with respect to varying agent architectures, protocols and data types.
+Openness Concerns about interoperability and openness cross each of the above mentioned aspects.
+Few approaches account technological integration, for instance with respect to varying agent architectures, protocols and data types.
 Besides, the described proposals typically focus on a restricted set of interaction styles (i.e. dialogical interactions supported by an institutional infrastructure in SEI, environment mediated interactions in normative objects, an hybrid approach in ORA4MAS).